GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/README.md

 The monitored resource is configured as k8s_container, with values set from a combination of environment variables configured via Downward API (pod name, pod namespace and container name) and GCP Metadata (project id, cluster name and location).
 Defaults to the global resource, if k8s_container can't be configured.

 The following configuration needs to be added to the dicom-adapter.yaml file to configure the stackdriver monitoring resource.
-Please see the (link)[Deployment using Kubernetes] section for more information.
+Please see the [Deployment using Kubernetes](#deployment-using-kubernetes) section for more information.
 ```yaml
 env: